tapway/raven/README.md

 ```

 ## Usage
-Here is a basic example, with yaml config for channel names
+Here is a basic example, with yaml config for channel names.
+(Use absolute path)
 ```python
 from alertbot.alertbot import Alertbot